weirui-kong/Server-Status-Mobile/README.md

 # Server-Status-Mobile
-Server Status Mobile is a light-weight application providing you with basic infomation of servers based on APIs of several open source projects.
+Server Status Mobile is a light-weight application providing you with real-time infomation of servers based on APIs of several open source projects.
 # Supported Platforms
 - ✅ macOS
 - ✅ iOS